Tall Order Fulfilled: Leading through Personal Crisis

 My mother.

-On Wednesday, November 29, 2023, I was guided into a private entrance through a sacred corridor.
+On Wednesday, November 29, 2023, I was guided into a private entrance through a winding corridor.
 I ascended the narrow steps and placed my hand over my heart as I gazed at the Titan Poplar Wood coffin.
 It housed the delicate body of beloved former First Lady Rosalynn Carter.

 In 2011, after tragedy thrusted me into the world of pastoral care, I never imagined I would find myself existing at the intersection of such pivotal moments.
 However, I firmly believe my steps are ordered.
 I trust my feet are consistently nestled within the indelible prints of my Father, Who walks ahead of me onto uncharted paths.